 The thermostat has a built-in sensor to measure air temperature at the thermostat.
 In addition to the built-in sensor, the thermostat has terminals to connect up to two separate auxiliary sensors.
-These sensors can either be room sensors, floor sensors, a remote sensor or an outdoor sensor.
+These sensors can either be room sensors, floor sensors, a remote sensor, an outdoor sensor, a coil sensor or a duct sensor.